visit-dav/visit/src/doc/python_scripting/functions.rst

   GetQueryOutputXML() -> string

 return type : string
-    GetQueryOutputXML returns an xml string produced by the last query.
+    GetQueryOutputXML returns an XML string.

 **Description:**

-    Both the GetQueryOutputString and GetQueryOutputValue functions return information about the last query to be executed but the type of information returns differs.
-GetQueryOutputString returns a string containing the output of the last query.
-GetQueryOutputValue returns a single number or tuple of numbers, depending on the nature of the last query to be executed.
+    GetQueryOutputObject, GetQueryOutputString, GetQueryOutputValue and
-    GetQueryOutputXML and GetQueryOutputObject expose more complex query output.
+    GetQueryOutputXML all return output from the last query to be executed but with the type of information returned.
+GetQueryOutputXML returns a XML string containing the output of the last query.

 **Example:**